The Children’s Literature Fest in Mumbai was spectacular, guys—I wish you all could have been there!

-(They also made this rad video of me talking about how great it was—you can see they’re skilled by how they edited my barely-coherent flailing interview into something cool~)
+(They also made this rad video—you can see they’re skilled by how they edited my barely-coherent flailing interview into something cool~)

 Apparently this was not only the first Children’s Lit Fest in Mumbai, but the largest anywhere?
 I think 10,000 guests over the course of the festival were anticipated.
 (So happy I don’t get stage fright!)

 The level of production was just unbelievable; they had this thing they called a “story street” that you can catch a glimpse of in that YouTube where they’d created like 10-foot high vinyl-printed illustrations and pop-up installations all along a corridor so you literally walked through stories to get to the festival.

 All the storytellers (guest speakers) had these personalized introduction videos (also: we got to walk on stage to epic film soundtracks.)
 Total celebrity moment!
 Plus the festival had its own theme song (and later, music video!)